chris-belcher/electrum-personal-server/README.md

 #### Exposure to the Internet

-You really don't want other people connecting to your server.
+Other people should not be connecting to your server.
 They won't be able to synchronize their wallet, and they could potentially learn all your wallet addresses.

-By default the server will bind to and accept connections only from `localhost` so you should either run Electrum wallet from the same computer or use a SSH tunnel.
+By default the server will accept connections only from `localhost` so you should either run Electrum wallet from the same computer or use a SSH tunnel to another computer.

+#### How is this different from other Electrum servers ?

+They are different approaches with different tradeoffs.
+Electrum Personal Server is compatible with pruning, blocksonly and txindex=0, uses less CPU and RAM and doesn't require an index of every bitcoin address ever used; the tradeoff is when recovering an old wallet, you must to import your wallet into it first and you may need to rescan, so it loses the "instant on" feature of Electrum wallet.
+Other Electrum server implementations will be able to sync your wallet immediately even if you have historical transactions, and they can serve multiple Electrum wallets at once.

+Definitely check out implementations like [ElectrumX](https://github.com/kyuupichan/electrumx/) if you're interested in this sort of thing.

 ## Project Readiness